dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBIT-OpenTag.md

 #### Updating the reference to `sp.js`

 The reference to `://d1fc8wv8zag5ca.cloudfront.net/0.9.0/sp.js` loads `sp.js`, the SnowPlow Javascript tracker.
-Teh vrsion loaded is the version [hosted by the SnowPlow team from our own Cloudfront subdomain](https://github.com/snowplow/snowplow/wiki/hosted-assets).
+The version loaded is the version [hosted by the SnowPlow team from our own Cloudfront subdomain](https://github.com/snowplow/snowplow/wiki/hosted-assets).

 If you are hosting your own SnowPlow Javascript file (see the guide to [self-hosting snowplow.js](self hosting snowplow js)), then you need to update the tag above, swapping your owon Cloudfrotn `{{SUBDOMAIN}} (the one from which you serve `sp.js`) in for ours: